Azmi Muslim

-Mohamad Azmi bin Muslim (born 17 October 1986) is a Malaysian professional footballer who plays as a left-back for Malaysia Super League club PDRM.
+Mohamad Azmi bin Muslim (born 17 October 1986) is a Malaysian former professional footballer who played as a left-back.

 Club career

 Early career

 Azmi began his football career with UPB-MyTeam before signed with Kedah.

 International career

-He was a member of the Malaysia national under-23 football team and a member of the 2009 Laos Sea Games Football Gold medal winning squad.
+He was a member of the Malaysia national under-23 football team and a member of the 2009 Laos Sea Games Football Gold medal-winning squad.
 He has played for the Malaysian national football team, and in 2009 he played twice against Uzbekistan in the 2011 AFC Asian Cup qualification.